eNMS-automation/eNMS/docs/services/service_system.rst

       an_integer = Column(Integer)
       # Text area
       a_float = Column(Float)
-      # the "a_list" property will be displayed as a multiple selection list.
+      # the "a_list" property will be displayed as a multiple selection list
       # list, with the values contained in "a_list_values".
       a_list = Column(MutableList.as_mutable(PickleType))
       # Text area where a python dictionnary is expected